 - Google Pixel 18W – Charges Switch under all gaming conditions.
-Fastest charge possible in handheld mode.
+The fastest charge is possible in handheld mode.

 - Apple 12W – Charges Switch under most gaming conditions.
 Only known USB-A charger to support 10W for the Switch.

 - Apple 29W/30W – Charges Switch under all gaming conditions.
-Fastest charge possible in handheld mode.
+The fastest charge is possible in handheld mode.

 - Apple 61W – Charges Switch under all gaming conditions.
-Fastest charge possible in handheld mode.
+The fastest charge is possible in handheld mode.